 This course provides an introduction to the religion of Islam.
-It is designed for students with a general interest in the Islamic world, its religion, and/or its history.
 (See CH 00070).

 CM 00064 Celtic Christianity (3 hrs.)

 The writings of Celtic speaking Christians in Ireland and Scotland are examined in this course to see if they comprise, in the words of Thomas O'Loughlin, "a local theology."
 (See CH 00064).